 What is the skinniest dog breed?

-The Greyhound is the skinniest dog breed due to the low body fat on its frames.
-However, their unique and athletic build makes them powerful and impressive racing dog competitors.
+The Greyhound is the skinniest dog breed based on its low body fat percentage.
+However, don’t be fooled!
+Their unique and athletic build makes them powerful and impressive racing dog competitors.
 The Greyhound is a natural speedster thanks to its long legs, flexible spine, and slender bones.

 What dog looks like a Whippet?